csstools/postcss-plugins/plugins/postcss-env-function/README.md

 Currently only valid [custom property names] (beginning with `--`) are accepted.
 Not all valid [declaration value names] are accepted.

+### disableDeprecationNotice

+Silence the deprecation notice that is printed to the console when using `importFrom``.

+> "importFrom" will be removed in a future version of postcss-env-function.
+> Check the discussion on github for more details. https://github.com/csstools/postcss-plugins/discussions/192

 [cli-url]: https://github.com/csstools/postcss-plugins/actions/workflows/test.yml?query=workflow/test
 [css-url]: https://cssdb.org/#environment-variables
 [discord]: https://discord.gg/bUadyRwkJS